Architecture and Data Blog

 Migrations in NoSQL databases

 In relational database usage the pattern of migrations is well understood and has gained widespread acceptance.
 Frameworks such as DBDeploy, DBMaintain, MyBatis migrations, Flyway, Liquibase, Active Record Migrations and many others.
 These tools allow to migrate the database and maintain the version history of the database in the database.
-With the rise of NoSQL Databases and their adoption in development teams we are faced with the problem of migrations in NoSQL databases.

 10 node mongodb ReplicaSet on a Single Machine"

 While doing evalauation of NoSQL databases, we had a 10 node riak cluster and wanted check how a similar setup would work with mongodb.
 So started to setup a 10 node mongodb cluster.
 Since this was for initial spikes, we decided to set this up on a single machine as with the other test setup using Riak.
-Before I explain how we setup 10 node mongodb ReplicaSet, let me talk about replica sets.

 10 node Riak cluster on a single machine

 When trying to evaluate NoSQL databases, its usually better to try them out.
 While trying them out, its better to use them with multiple node configurations instead of running single node.
 Such as clusters in Riak or Replica-set in mongodb maybe even a sharded setup.
 On our project we evaluated a 10 node Riak cluster so that we could experiment with N, R and W values and decide which values where optimal for us.
+In Riak here is what N, R and W mean.